RAPTOR7762/FritzingCheckPart/README.md

 haven't done it.)

 ### On Windows
+**Cygwin**
 I run the script from cygwin on Windows.
-It will likely run on one of the native python implementations (you may need to use pip to install the lxml extension) but I haven't done so.
-For cygwin you need to install cygwin (cygwin.org) using the setup program as detailed on cygwin.org.
+For cygwin you need to install [cygwin](cygwin.org) using the setup program as detailed on cygwin.org.
 The basic install with the following additions does fine:

 python3: Py3K language interpreter